 What I’ve noticed is the RT’s you get, how many new followers per week, how many FollowFridays you’re mentioned on – they don’t matter.
 I don’t care what the numbers show.
 Why?

 The metrics by which they’re choosing to grade me are not of value to me.
+Their social influence means nothing to me.

 Let’s take influence, as an example.
 What does it really mean for these programs?
 Not too much in the grand scheme of things.
 A better measure of influence for us seems to be things like: